mohammadr3z/CDN_Font/README.md

 Use a specific tag or commit hash in the URL (not a branch).
 Files are cached permanently based on the URL.
 Query strings are ignored.

-The catch: this is a free service, so there are no uptime or support guarantees.

 <code> @import url(https://rawcdn.githack.com/mohammadr3z/CDN_Font/1de9d898448046a52a6ebb793995a174b4f26f78/font.css); </code>